EFL Instructor Positions for Men and Women

 Riyadh and Al Khobar, Saudi Arabia

-With separate campuses for men and women, Al Yamamah University (YU) offers programs in Business Administration, Architecture & Engineering, and Law as well as Executive MBA, master’s degrees in Business Administration, Human Resource Management, Management Information Systems, and Business Law.
+With campuses in Riyadh and Al Khobar, Al Yamamah University (YU) offers programs in Business Administration, Architecture & Engineering, and Law as well as Executive MBA, master’s degrees in Business Administration, Human Resource Management, Management Information Systems, and Business Law.

-For instructors to work successfully in such a learning environment, several conditions must apply: they themselves are interested in innovative approaches and are willing to learn, change, and grow; their lesson planning relies on regular teacher reflection (personal as well as peer observation, analysis, action); their classroom activities engage student needs and interests through incorporation of student produced or identified ideas/materials; and their assessment of student learning and targeted feedback are regular and ongoing.
+For instructors to work happily and successfully in such a learning environment, several conditions must apply: they themselves are interested in innovative approaches and are willing to learn, change, and grow; their lesson planning leaves room for opportunistic exploitation of situations or student contributions that arise spontaneously during the course of a class and offer superior learning opportunities; they engage in regular teacher reflection (personal as well as peer and coordinator observation, analysis, action); their classroom activities engage student needs and interests through incorporation of student produced or identified ideas/materials; and their ongoing assessment of student learning and targeted feedback are systematically noted.

 Full-time faculty are expected to: